 Pickled Jalapeños!

-They’re a little more tame than fresh, and have a deliciously acidic and tart bite.
+They’re a little more tame than fresh, have a hint of sweetness and a deliciously acidic and tart bite.

-You simply slice up the peppers, whisk together a homemade pickling brine, toss in some garlic, dill, and pickling spice, and voila!!
+You simply slice up the peppers, whisk together my go-to pickling brine, toss in some garlic, dill, and pickling spice, and voila!!

 The BEST homemade jalapeños are ready for your enjoyment.

 But what’s even better?
-They come out perfectly pickled and ready to enjoy within the next 12 hours!
+They come out perfectly pickled and ready to enjoy within the next few hours!

 Ingredients

-• Optional Ingredients.
+- Optional Ingredients.
 You can go with whatever flavors you like!
-Fresh dill, whole garlic, or pickling spice are each fantastic.
+Fresh dill, whole garlic, or pickling spice are all fantastic.

 How to Make Pickled Jalapeños